 With two universities and a community college, the city has a built-in audience for bands touring the college circuit in the Southeast.
-The city also boasts the only Florida stop on the legendary Mississippi Blues Trail, a jazz club that draws the genre’s top stars to play intimate concerts, two new amphitheaters, a world-class concert hall and a burgeoning local music scene that spills out of Tallahassee’s dives, clubs and coffeehouses.
+The city also boasts a jazz club that draws the genre’s top stars to play intimate concerts, two new amphitheaters, a world-class concert hall and a burgeoning local music scene that spills out of Tallahassee’s dives, clubs and coffeehouses.

 If you find yourself in Florida’s Capital City, here’s an overview of where you can slake your musical thirst.

 Capital City Amphitheater